Misterz1x/Praktikantentage/Emotion-Erkennung/README.md

-This trained model can be downloaded on this link https://github.com/prathmesh444/Emotion-Detection-using-Face-Recognition/tree/main/Model%203/run/classify/train2/weights and its original author is Prathmesh soni, https://github.com/prathmesh444
+This trained model can be downloaded on this link https://github.com/prathmesh444/Emotion-Detection-using-Face-Recognition/tree/main/Model%203/run/classify/train2/weights

+Its original author is Prathmesh soni, https://github.com/prathmesh444
 ---

 ## Features